B-CyberFunker/CATS22Tweaker/README.md

 # CATS22Tweaker
-This is a magisk module intended to:
+This will be a magisk module intended to:
 - Decrease power usage when using the device.
 - Prioritize foreground tasks so any potential performance hit only effects background tasks.
 - (Optional) Enable the secondary display, which is by default disabled on aftermarket ROMs.